stac-extensions/raster/README.md

   - [Planet Item example](examples/item-planet.json): Shows the basic usage of the extension in a STAC Item
   - [Sentinel-2 Item example](examples/item-sentinel2.json): Shows the statistics about individual bands and some RGB composites example
   - [Landsat-8 Item example](examples/item-landsat8.json): Shows the advanced composite example with band math processing
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)